GATT Server and Client Roles#

-Bluetooth Low Energy is a powerful and complex technology.
-It is not like classic Bluetooth where you have a predefined set of official profiles to choose from.
-Although there are predefined (a.k.a. "adopted") profiles specified by the Bluetooth SIG, these are just the tip of the iceberg, a small subset of the kind of functionality you can achieve with BLE.
+Bluetooth Low Energy is a powerful and complex technology, which is different from the classic Bluetooth with a predefined set of official profiles to choose from.
+Although Bluetooth Low Energy does have predefined (a.k.a. "adopted") profiles specified by the Bluetooth SIG, they are just the tip of the iceberg, a small subset of the functionality possible to achieve with BLE.

 In many (or even most) cases, the best option is to create custom profile(s) for your application because it provides ultimate flexibility without an associated cost.
-In fact, it can be even easier than using one of the adopted profiles because you get to define exactly how everything works together rather than conforming your application into something that is already defined.
-Also, because there is no official generic "serial port profile" in the BLE world like SPP in classic Bluetooth, sometimes a custom implementation is the only option to do what you need.
+In fact, it can be even easier than using one of the adopted profiles because you get to define exactly how everything works rather than conforming your application into something that is already defined.
+Also, because there is no official generic "serial port profile" in the BLE world, such as SPP in classic Bluetooth, sometimes a custom implementation is the only option to do what you need.

 To have an effective custom implementation, it is important to understand how a BLE connection works, what roles are played by the devices involved, and how data is transferred from one device to the other over the air.
-Many terms are used, they are usually not interchangeable, and they all mean different things: master, slave, central, peripheral, client, server, advertise, scan, read, write, notify, and indicate.
+Many terms are used, which are usually not interchangeable and mean different things: central, peripheral, client, server, advertise, scan, read, write, notify, and indicate.
 Understanding the terminology will make it easier to describe and build your BLE application.

 This document covers the following:

-- Client devices access remote resources over a BLE link using the GATT protocol.
-Usually, the master is the client.
+Client devices access remote resources over a BLE link using the GATT protocol.
+Usually, the central is the client (but not necessarily).

-- Server devices have a local database and access control methods, and provide resources to the remote client.
-Usually, the slave is the server.
+Server devices have a local database and access control methods and provide resources to the remote client.
+Usually, the peripheral is the server (but not necessarily).

-To learn about master and slave, central and peripheral roles, see Master and Slave Roles.
+To learn about central and peripheral roles, see Central and Peripheral Roles.

-An important concept in a BLE design is the difference between a GATT server and a GATT client (where GATT means Generic ATTribute profile).
+An important concept in BLE design is the difference between a GATT server and a GATT client (where GATT means Generic ATTribute profile).
 These roles are not mutually exclusive, though typically your device will only be a server or a client.
-Which role(s) your device takes depends on its intended functionality.
+Role(s) that your device takes depend on its intended functionality.
 This is a basic summary of functionalities:

-Unlike the master/slave distinction defined in the corresponding user guide, it is easy to see that one device might actually be both at the same time, based on how your application defines the data structure and flow for each side of the connection.
-While it is most common for the slave (peripheral) device to be the GATT server and the master (center) device to be the GATT client, this is not required.
-The GATT functionality of a device is logically separate from the master/slave role.
-The master/slave roles control how the BLE radio connection is managed while the client/server roles are dictated by the storage and flow of data.
+Unlike the central/peripheral distinction defined under Connections, it is easy to see that one device might be both at the same time, based on how your application defines the data structure and flow for each side of the connection.
+While it is most common for the peripheral device to be the GATT server and the central device to be the GATT client, this is not required.
+The GATT functionality of a device is logically separate from the central/peripheral role.
+The central/peripheral roles control how the BLE radio connection is managed while the client/server roles are dictated by the storage and flow of data.

-Most of the example projects in the SDK archive and online implement slave (peripheral) devices designed to be GATT servers.
+Most of the example projects in the SDK archive and online implement peripheral devices designed to be GATT servers.
 These are easy to test with our EFR Connect App (available for Android and iOS).
-However, there are also a few examples which implement the master (central) end of the connection, designed to be GATT clients.
+However, there are also a few examples which implement the central end of the connection, designed to be GATT clients.

-In BLE projects built using the Bluetooth SDK, the GATT structure can be configured using the built-in tool from Simplicity Studio, called the Visual GATT Editor.
-This can be found on the General or on the Bluetooth Configurator tab of the Application Builder.
-The configuration file that stores the GATT structure beside other configurations can be found inside the project-folder denoted by .isc-extension.
-After you press Generate in the Visual GATT Editor, the gatt_db.c/.h and the gatt.xml files are generated.
+In BLE projects built using the Bluetooth SDK, the GATT structure can be configured using the built-in tool from Simplicity Studio, called the Bluetooth GATT Configurator.
+This can be found under the Configuration tools in the .slcp file.
+After you modify the GATT Configuration, the gatt_db.c/.h and the gatt.xml files are generated.

 The structure and flow of data is always defined on the GATT server.
 The client uses whatever is exposed by the server.

-If you are using the IAR Embedded Workbench, see Profile Toolkit Developer Guide.
+If using the IAR Embedded Workbench, see Profile Toolkit Developer Guide.

 A GATT database implements one or more profiles, which are made up of one or more services.
 Each service is made up of one or more characteristics.
 For example, in outline form: